ThomasPiergiovanni/oc_p5/README.md

     * 3 - Reinitiate the database.
     * 4 - Quit the program.
 * Use keyboard numbers to make your choice.
-* Use keyboards "y"/ "n" letters to confirm some decisions.
+* Use keyboards "o"/ "n" letters (french for yes/no) to confirm some decisions.

 *NB: the first time the program is used, the system will proceed to data upload and database initialization*.